GeekRuthie/grants-perlfoundation-org/README.md

-The [Perl and Raku Foundation (TPRF)](https://www.perlfoundation.org/) provide community grants for work that is valuable to the Perl and Raku communities.
+The [Perl and Raku Foundation (TPRF)](https://www.perlfoundation.org/) provides community grants for work that is valuable to the Perl and Raku communities.

 The purpose of this page is to provide a resource for community members to record ideas that might be appropriate for TPRF community grant funding.

 * If you are looking to work on a grant to help the community, take a look at this list.
 * If you have suggestions for useful work (whether for the communities or for the languages), please [open an issue](https://github.com/tpf/grants-perlfoundation-org/issues) or [submit a pull request](https://github.com/tpf/grants-perlfoundation-org/pulls) and, once approved, it will show up here.
+* To create a grant proposal, [submit a pull request](https://github.com/tpf/grants-perlfoundation-org/pulls) in the grant-proposals directory, and the grants team will be notified to begin the approval process.

 While we try to keep this list relevant, things can easily get out of date.
 Before grabbing a task, check that a similar investment is not done recently.